Szafranee/GrafikPlus/README_EN.md

 ## Quick start

 ### Users
-1. Download the latest version of the program from the [Releases](../../releases) tab
+1. Download the latest version of the program [here](https://github.com/Szafranee/GrafikPlus/releases/download/v1.0.0/GrafikPlus.exe) or from the [Releases](../../releases) tab
 2. Run `GrafikPlus.exe`
 3. Enter your login details
 4. Choose the type of schedule and the save location